 SSL certificates provide an easy way to secure website data.
 Even if you’re not selling anything, your website and your users will reap the benefits of enhanced privacy and verification.
 As part of our ongoing series of posts leading up to Internet Privacy Week (Oct 18-24), let’s take a look at how SSLs help to … Continue reading Secure Customer Data with SSLs

-There are 156 million fake emails sent to solicit personal information every single day.
+Every day, 156 million fake emails soliciting personal information land in inboxes around the world.
 They often look every bit as legitimate as regular emails.
-With so much fraud out there, what’s the best way of separating emails you need to read from the ones that could harm you?
-If you, a friend, or family member … Continue reading A Guide for Avoiding Email Scams
+With so much fraud out there, what’s the best way to separate emails you need to read from the ones that could harm you?
+If you or someone you know find yourselves … Continue reading A Guide for Avoiding Email Scams

 Every day computers track what we’re doing on the internet.
 Until a few years ago, Americans were unaware of how much information the United States collected on their own citizens as well as people across the globe.
 In 2013, a young computer engineer named Edward Snowden risked his life to expose the nature of American … Continue reading Why Edward Snowden Matters